denizCvrl/tutorial_website/content/tutorial/08_archetypes_part2/index.md

 ![](/img/24_docs.png)

-By the way, don't forget to change the name of your documentation folder.
+By the way, don’t forget to change the name of your documentation folder.
 It took some time for me to figure this out!
 In the figure above, for instance, I need to rename "example" to "2019-12-15-newcourse".

-To be honest, I haven't yet figured out how to use .Rmd files in this format.
+To be honest, I haven’t yet figured out how to use .Rmd files in this format.
 I will explore docs more if I need it, but for now I am just using .md files.
 If you want, you can start exploring docs now by reading [the part about HTML documents](https://bookdown.org/yihui/rmarkdown/html-document.html) from the R Markdown book.

-That's ALL for the folders in `content/`.
+That’s ALL for the folders in `content/`.

 By now I hope that you have your website setup with some or all of your own content!
 We will cover how to publish it in the next lessons.